 - Promote the Challenge through your networks and encourage your community to take part.

 Interested?
-Email us at tverc@oxfordshire.gov.uk to express your interest or ask any questions - wed love tou hear from you!
+Email us at tverc@oxfordshire.gov.uk to express your interest or ask any questions - we'd love to hear from you!

 New to iNaturalist?